Major Depressive Disorder. Diagnosis and Treatment in Dubai

 Category based on course of the Illness

-Furthermore, doctors categorize depression and its extent based on the course of the illness.
+Furthermore, doctors categorise depression and its extent based on the course of the illness.
 Therefore, we can classify these conditions into three distinct timeframes.

 • single depressive episode